-- The applicable tariff cap level for each tariff, based on its customer consumption and location; - The total costs, attributing costs to each tariff, and splitting between single-rate and multi-rate tariffs; - What costs could be considered to be renewable costs.
+- the total costs, attributing costs to each tariff, and splitting between single-rate and multi-rate tariffs; and - what costs could be considered to be renewable costs.

 To make this assessment the Licensee submitted cost data, which was compared to the relevant level of the default tariff cap, based on its customer base and the time period of its application.
 Certain groups of costs were accepted as being directly attributable to the support that the Tariff provides to the generation of electricity or the production of gas from renewable sources, i.e. renewable costs.
 We analysed whether the supplier's costs associated with the tariff were materially above the level of the price cap by virtue of renewable costs.
 However, we did not take the approach that this outcome would only be met if all of the supplier's costs above the level of the cap were because of renewable costs.
 Rather, we considered that the outcome would be met if the supplier's renewable costs represented over 50% of the total costs which exceeded the cap level.
 Therefore, there could be both renewable and non-renewable costs above the price cap level.
 We chose this materiality threshold of 50% to ensure that renewable costs were the primary reason that costs were higher than the default tariff cap.
 In our view, this struck an appropriate balance.
 This recognises that some suppliers who support renewables may have higher costs than other suppliers who do not support renewables, even where some of these costs do not themselves directly support renewables.
 It also ensures that the customers of a supplier with costs above the level of the cap that are not primarily associated with support for renewables were not deprived of the protection of the default tariff cap.